Shakshuka

 Cook Time: 20 mins | Total Time: 30 mins

-No matter your allergies or dietary restrictions, we're committed to helping you enjoy our recipes.
-This one is already gluten-free and dairy-free, but we’ve also included a variation that’s also low FODMAP.
+Regardless of your allergies or dietary restrictions, we're committed to helping you enjoy our recipes.
+This recipe is already gluten-free and dairy-free, and we’ve also included a vegan and low FODMAP variation.

 GLUTEN FREE - DAIRY FREE RECIPE